ethberry/ethberry.github.io/api/game/game.md

 # GAME microservice

-GAME-microservice is intended as a gateway between game's server and the blockchain.
+`GAME-MS` is intended as a gateway between `game server` and the blockchain.
 It is not meant to be accessed from Unity/Unreal app.
-To access it from Unity/Unreal app the developer has to proxy all calls through game server and hide the API key
+To access it from Unity/Unreal app the developer has to proxy all calls through game server and hide the API key.

-The game server can connect to the GAME-microservice using API key as a Bearer token in request header.
+The `game server` can connect to the `GAME-MS` using API key as a Bearer token in request header.

 Request example